 Household members of the case should follow the advice on NHS inform.

-Plan professional visits in advance to manage footfall – this minimises the risk to the service user population and the burden on staff.
+Professional visits need to be planned in advance to manage footfall – this minimises the risk to the service user population and the burden on staff.

-Support visiting clinical staff to attend in person for essential clinical assessments and treatment of service users.
+Attendance of clinical staff for essential clinical assessments and treatment of service users need to be supported.

 Methods such as telephone and telemedicine remain useful.

-Visits from non-clinical services may pause during an outbreak unless the local HPT deems it essential.
+Visits from non-clinical services may pause during an outbreak unless the local HPT deems them essential.

-It is at the discretion of the local HPT managing the outbreak in collaboration with service provider management.
+In general, staff should not work across two facilities if one has an ongoing outbreak.
+This is at the discretion of the local HPT managing the outbreak in collaboration with service providers.

 Vaccination status does not change the relevance of testing.

-More information on PCR test, LFD tests and POCT is available in our COVID-19 guidance for HPTs.
+More information on testing can be found in the PHS COVID-19 guidance for HPTs.